mikefowler/mikefowler.github.io/_posts/2012-02-15-is-device-friendly-development-a-responsibility.md

 layout: article
 title: Is device-friendly development a responsibility?
 category: thoughts
-excerpt: I got to thinking the other day: is developing device-friendly websites a responsibility of the developer?
+excerpt: "Something to think about: is developing device-friendly websites a responsibility of the developer?"
+keywords: responsive design
 ---
 I got to thinking the other day: is developing device-friendly websites a responsibility of the developer?
 If it's not now, will it ever be?